Mark Zuckerberg’s 2019 resolution: Host ‘discussions’ about tech’s role in society

 Zuckerberg says he will host a discussion every few weeks — some with tech leaders and experts, others with people from “our community” (presumably the Facebook community).
 He also said they’ll be available on his Facebook page, Instagram account, or other media.

-What’s noticeably missing from the list of proposed questions is any potential ones about Facebook’s impact specifically on society, after a tough year where the company has been criticized for failing to protect user data, as well as being unclear about what type of user data it collects, and failing to kick off accounts that violate its terms of service, such as by spreading hate speech or creating fake accounts.
+What’s noticeably missing from the list of proposed questions is any potential ones about Facebook’s impact specifically on society, after a tough year where the company has been criticized for failing to protect user data, as well as being unclear about what type of user data it collects and failing to kick off accounts that violate its terms of service, such as by spreading hate speech or creating fake accounts.

 Zuckerberg’s other personal challenges from the past several years have included commitments to learn Mandarin, as well as visit every U.S. state he’s never been to.
-Though, as Facebook had faced more scrutiny from law makers and members of the media, his personal challenges have become more closely related to Facebook.
+As Facebook has faced more scrutiny from lawmakers and members of the media, however, his personal challenges have become more closely related to Facebook.